 UCLA Medical School Illegally Used Race in Admissions, DOJ Says

-The Justice Department’s year-long investigation into UCLA found its medical school discriminated against white and Asian American students by favoring Black and Hispanic applicants.
-As part of its evidence, the department cited data showing admitted students who were Black or Hispanic had lower average grade-point averages and test scores in 2023 and 2024.
-Among Black students admitted in 2024, the average GPA was 3.72, for example, compared with 3.84 for Asian Americans and 3.83 for white students.
-The department says that’s evidence the medical school was using non-academic factors to achieve diversity goals.
+The Justice Department's year-long investigation concluded that UCLA's medical school discriminated against white and Asian American applicants by favouring Black and Hispanic candidates.
+Evidence cited included data showing that admitted Black and Hispanic students had lower average grade-point averages and test scores in 2023 and 2024.
+For instance, the average GPA for Black students admitted in 2024 was 3.72, compared to 3.84 for Asian Americans and 3.83 for white students.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list